Nemin32/Nemin32.github.io/other/_posts/2021-05-31-newsurvey.md

 | =        |     =      |       =       |
 | Average  |    59%     |      41%      |

+Considering that the previous percentages were 64-36 in favor of the Visor mask, we can more or less conclude that while the old mask is still the fan favorite, the terms are far more even now.

 ### I believe cutting farting as a mechanic was...

 There might not be a more divisive topic than the humble fart.
 On one hand, it was a really unique